gaulinsoft/jTypes/README.md

 Class jTypes([String modifiers,] [Class base,] [Function constructor,] Object definitions)
 ```

-This definitions object is a template for creating objects.
+This definitions object is a template for creating instance objects.
 It provides initial primitive values for fields, and function references for methods and properties.
-The following example compiles a class `Color` and defines three public fields with initial primitive values of `0`:
+These default field values must be primitives such as booleans, numbers, strings, or symbols; otherwise the compiler will use a default value of `null`.
+The following example compiles a class `Color` and defines the initial primitive values of three public fields:

 ```javascript
 var Color = jTypes(